Oxymoron (Schoolboy Q album): Rankings

 Complex named it the sixth best album of the first-half of 2014.
 Writing for them, Justin Charity said, "ScHoolboy gave us a tape full of dope beats and aggressive rhymes.
 He's often growling, often haunting, like Freeway in his Roc-A-Fella prime.
 "Man of the Year" and "Break the Bank" are the obvious arena-pleasers, and they're obviously successful as such, but Oxymoron leads with Q's funkier foot.
 Featuring West Coast brethren Kurupt and Tyler The Creator, "The Purge" is, literally, a fire engine melody.
 Oxymoron is grim, and it's gangsta, without once forgetting to have fun.
 Ab-Soul's album is out next week.
 Q reset the bar.
 Oh, it's high all right."

 Industry awards

 Commercial performance

 Oxymoron debuted at number one on the US Billboard 200, with first-week sales of 139,000 copies in the United States.
 In its second week, the album dropped to number eight on the chart, selling 30,000 more copies according to Nielsen SoundScan.
 In its third week, the album dropped to number 15 on the chart, selling 16,000 more copies.
 In its fourth week, the album dropped to number 29 on the chart, selling 12,000 more copies bringing its total album sales to 198,000.
 As of June 2016, the album has sold 415,000 copies in the United States.
-On June 16, 2016, the album was certified platinum for combined sales and album-equivalent units of over a million units in the United States.
+On July 17, 2025, the album was certified double platinum for combined sales and album-equivalent units of over two million units in the United States.